BaiqingL/AWSY/README.md

 There are four main queries made in AWSY:

-1. WiGLE.net/GoogleAPI can usually determine the **latitude and longitude** from a given BSSID.
+1. WiGLE.net/GoogleAPI can determine the **latitude and longitude** from a given BSSID.
 2. GoogleAPI can use the latitude and longitude data to determine the **address** of the coordinates.
 3. ZillowAPI can use the **address** to determine whether or not the property is a household.
-4. EkataAPI can use the **address** to mine the names, historical addresses, phone numbers, associated people, and more about the residents.
+4. EkataAPI can use the **address** to mine the **names, historical addresses, phone numbers, associated people, and more about the residents.**

 ## Usage